Globe Amaranth is a colourful flowering herb originating from tropical America but nowadays cultivated across the world in a wide range of climates.

-Globe amaranth's compact growth and colourful flowering make it a good choice for garden beds and containers.
-And as an added bonus, the tiny flowers attract butterflies.
+Globe amaranth's compact growth and colourful flowering make it an excellent choice for garden beds and containers.
+And as a bonus, the tiny flowers attract butterflies.

 The flower-heads are long-lasting and work well in floral arrangements.
 Stems for fresh-flower arrangements are cut from the plant when the flower-heads are fully coloured but not completely opened.
 Dark purple and red coloured varieties are preferred because they hold their colour the longest.
 If being stored or transported, they should be kept cool at temperatures of between 1 and 4 °C (34 and 39 °F).
 On vasing, leaves that would be submerged are stripped off and the stems stood in water with a floral preservative added.
 Their vase life is around five to ten days.

 They also make excellent dried flowers and again the dark colours work best.
 They are harvested when fully sized and coloured, just before they've started to fade and are hung upside-down in a dry, airy room for a few weeks.

 Grows naturally as an annual in climates ranging from warm temperate to tropical, generally areas with annual lows of 6 to 25 °C, annual highs of 17 to 35 °C, annual rainfall of 900 to 3000 mm, and a dry season of 9 months or less, extending to 12 months with irrigation.

 A heat-loving plant, Globe Amaranth may not thrive in areas where the average low of the warmest month is below 11 °C (52 °F).